Enrich your contributions as a modern-day musician by exploring the history and evolution of music.

 View the Master of Music in Musicology sample degree plan.APPLY NOW >

 Achieve a high level of knowledge in music history and the methodologies of musicology through our Ph.D. in Musicology.
-With an emphasis on research and broad exposure to numerous approaches to analyzing music, as well as experience teaching in the classroom, our program prepares you for a variety of fields in or related to music history.
+With an emphasis on research, broad exposure to numerous approaches to analyzing music, and experience teaching in the classroom, our program prepares you for various fields in or related to music history.

 The curriculum for this degree offers flexibility and is therefore also of value to those wishing to pursue executive careers in administration and the music industry, as well as to performers/scholars, conductors, and pedagogues.